Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Sets Red's status to do not disturb.
+Sets Blue's status to do not disturb.

 .. _core-command-set-status-idle: